awanderlyss/node-intro/README.md

 let request = http.request(options, callback);
 ```

-Now, when we recieve data over the server, it does not come in one complete chuck of data.
+Now, when we recieve data over the server, it does not come in one complete chunk of data.
 Information received comes through in bits and pieces.

 So in our callback function, there is a method in our response that is somewhat like an event listener that we have seen in JavaScript DOM manipulation.